 Chinese acupressure massage originated from the ancient medicinal art of acupuncture.
 In order to fully understand how it works, it is important to understand some of the basic principles of acupuncture.

-What Is Acupressure Massage?
+What is Acupressure Massage?

 The difference between acupuncture and acupressure is the use of needles.
-Acupuncture uses needles while acupressure uses gentle or deep pressure to the meridians.
+Acupuncture uses needles while acupressure uses gentle or deep pressure on the meridians.
 The acupressure massage therapist may perform one or more of the following ways, depending on your preference and the assessment of your needs:

-- Using fingers or thumbs in applying pressure to targeted points.
+- Using fingers or thumbs in applying pressure to targeted points

-- The practitioner may also use his elbows, knees or even feet for certain treatments.
+- The practitioner may also use his elbows, knees or even feet for certain treatments

 - Sometimes, a special blunt instrument is used for certain procedures

 The practitioner applies pressure to a targeted point being treated using a circular motion, or they may knead the muscles or use rapid percussion.
 The effectiveness of the treatment does not depend on the amount of pressure applied to the areas.
 Some clients prefer less pressure while others want more.
 The practitioner adjusts the pressure level according to the personal comfort level of the client.
 Aside from targeting the meridians, the practitioner may also use other traditional remedial massage techniques in relieving muscle stiffness and eliminating built-up toxins from the body.

 Acupressure massage is not designed to treat specific health conditions.
 This form of complementary medicine is designed to help improve the body's ability to heal itself.
 Some common complaints many people have found relief from after receiving acupressure treatment include:

 - Neck pain